JetBrains/guide/site/javascript/tips/rename-file-based-on-class-name/index.md

   height: 320
 ---

 Created a file, then added a class and realized you want to use a different file name?
-Press _Alt+Enter_ on the class name to rename the file so that it matches class name.
+Press <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux) on the class name to rename the file so that it matches class name.